Dog Health Care Topics

 Diarrhea & Soft Poop

 There are many causes of diarrhea in dogs.
-Stress, food intolerance, intestinal parasites, tumors, or side affects from medications such as dewormers or antibiotics are common.
-In most cases, it is caused by sudden changes in a dog's diet or living circumstances.
+Stress, food intolerance, foreign objects such as chew toys or bones, intestinal parasites, tumors, or side affects from medications such as dewormers or antibiotics are common.
+In many cases, it is caused by sudden changes in a dog's diet or living circumstances.
 Overfeeding can also cause chronic soft or liquid poop.
 When it occurs, start by resting the gastrointestinal tract by withholding food for 24 hours, providing only water and probiotics.
-Then put your dog on an easily digestible and bland diet.

-If your dog continues to have diarrhea and shows no improvement or worsens after 48 hours, or at anytime your dog's stool becomes greasy, foul smelling, or has occasional mucus and blood, see your vet immediately!
-These symptoms can be caused by intestinal parasites or cancerous tumors.
+If your dog continues to have diarrhea and shows no improvement or worsens after 48 hours, or at anytime your dog's stool becomes greasy, foul smelling, or has occasional mucus and/or blood, see your vet immediately!
+Your vet can prescribe the appropriate treatment - e.g., Fenbendazole or Tylosin.
+(Avoid Metronidazole if possible as it can cause neurological issues, tremors, seizures).
 Once your dog is healthy again, feeding a BARF (Biologically Appropriate Raw Food) diet can help prevent more issues with your dog's immune and digestive systems.

 Bacteria, Parasites, Viruses